 Principles of Rehabilitation

 Rehabilitation programs vary in their approaches.
 However, they offer many methodologies and approaches that are similar, according to the National Institute of Drug Abuse.
 Most programs are designed with the following principles in mind:

 - Drug abuse and addiction is a complex disease with psychological, physiological, and behavioral effects.

 - Effective treatment depends on the individual, and no single treatment method is best for everyone.

-- Continuous assessment and self-assessment is necessary throughout the duration of rehabilitation treatment and into the future.
+- Continuous assessment and self-assessment are necessary throughout the duration of rehabilitation treatment and into the future.

-Rehabs help recovering individuals by offering an alternate environment in which old patterns can be overcome.
+Addiction rehabs help to recover individuals by offering an alternative environment in which old patterns can be overcome.
 When successful, rehabilitation programs address all the elements of drug abuse – psychologically, physiologically, and behaviorally.
-Whether an inpatient or outpatient program, the most vital element is perhaps finding the right program for each individual’s needs.
+Whether an inpatient or outpatient program, the most vital element is perhaps finding the right program for each’s needs.